Rabies PEP Consultation

 Depending on the availability of the animal for rabies testing and the severity of the exposure, PEP may not begin right away.
 When an exposure occurs, there is a 10-day waiting period while attempts are made to locate, restrain, and observe the animal.
 If the animal is found within the 10-day period and can be observed, then the vaccine series can be avoided.
 If the animal is not found during the 10-day period, then the victim is notified and instructed to start the PEP treatment.

-Rabies immune globulin and the first dose of rabies vaccine are given on the day of the bite/exposure (referred to as day 0).
-Additional doses of rabies vaccine are given on days 3, 7, and 14 after the first vaccination.
+Rabies immune globulin and the first dose of rabies vaccine are given at the Mercy Health Emergency Department on the day of the bite/exposure (referred to as day 0).
+Additional doses of rabies vaccine are given at the Mercy Health Urgent Care Center at the Oak Campus on days 3, 7, and 14 after the first vaccination.
 Current vaccines are relatively painless and are given in your arm, like a flu or tetanus shot.

 Definition of Exposure